 About Assemblymember Diana Richardson

 Diana C. Richardson has proudly represented Brooklyn’s 43rd Assembly District since 2015.
 She was the first elected official in New York to run her campaign without corporate PAC or real estate contributions.
 Since then, the trend she started has become the norm in New York.
-She is a TRUE BLUE DEMOCRAT who is unbought, unbossed, unapologetic, and unafraid!
+She is unapologetic, and unafraid!

 As a lifelong resident of the community, Assemblywoman Richardson received a Bachelor’s Degree in Public Administration from Medgar Evers College, and a Masters of Public Administration with a concentration in Policy Analysis and Evaluation from the School of Public Affairs at CUNY Baruch College.